lxgr-linux/pokete/wiki.md

 ### Fire Poketes
 #### Wolfior
-A fiery wolf straight from hell, that likes to burn 11 years old butts of.
+A fiery wolf straight from hell that likes to burn 11 years old butts off.

 ```
    ^---^